ckuelker/quick-guide-en-us/DevOps/Monitoring/icinga2.md

 ## Graphite Installation

-This is a short how-to guide for installing and configuring a simple Graphite installation on Debian 10 Buster main server.
+This is a short how-to guide for installing and configuring a simple Graphite installation on the Debian 10 Buster main server.

 ![schematics](graphite-carbon-whisper-schematics-0.1.0.png)